top of page

 WEB & SOCIAL MEDIA

 In my first high school Latin course, our teacher taught us the Latin word “vocare,” which means “to call,” and it is the root for the word “vocation.”
 Years ago a family friend directed my attention to theologian and writer Frederick Buechner who, in his book Wishful Thinking, defines vocation as “the place where your deep gladness and the world’s deep hunger meet.”
 Like any noble purpose in our world, a calling should be both meaningful to one’s self and important to the world beyond the self.
-According to Buechner, if you love your job you’ve met the requirement of the first half of his definition.
-The next trick is to find a way to “meet the world’s hunger” with your gifts and calling.
+The trick is to find a way to “meet the world’s hunger” with your gifts and calling.

 bottom of page